RowEvans/autonomous-flight/README.md

 This project is built on top of a simulated autonomous fixed-wing aircraft mission, originally proposed as an undergraduate research project by a PhD researcher at Georgia Tech.
 This project's focus is to build a drone to provide detailed inspection of points of interest.
 The framing and phased structure of the mission below come from that proposal; everything in the "My Project" section past that point is my own implementation and progress.

-To understand what this project actually does, it helps to know the two main pieces of software involved:
+To understand what this project actually does, it helps to know the main pieces of software involved:

 **PX4** is open-source flight controller firmware.
 It is essentially the "brain" that flies the aircraft at a low level.
 It keeps the quadcopter stable, manages the throttle, reads sensor data, and enforces safety limits.
 In this project, PX4 runs in simulation (via a physics engine called Gazebo) rather than on real hardware, so there's no real drone, seaplane, or outdoor space required.
 PX4 still behaves exactly as it would on a real quadcopter.